 As always the forum at sausagemaking.org is a great help!
 Forum link - sausagemaking.org

-I settled on using dried oats, blitzed in a foot processor, and upping the ratio of dried blood to water.
+I settled on using dried oats, blitzed in a food processor, and upping the ratio of dried blood to water.
 I also added a little more of the aromatic spices to develop a more pronounced flavour.

 I purchased the black pudding sausages casings from Amazon: Black pudding cases in the UK - Amazon or Black pudding cases in the US - Amazon, and they worked a treat.
 Weschenfelder in the UK stock dried pigs blood here: Dried pigs blood UK - Weschenfelder, and you can use a really basic stuffer: Basic sausage stuffer - Amazon